 Relapse Prevention & Aftercare Support

-Make no mistake, recovery is perhaps one of the most significant emotional and financial investments an individual or family will ever have to make.
-Estimates on the average cost of 30-day residential addiction treatment programs range from $20,000 to $30,000 with some facilities offering fewer services at lower prices and well-known treatment centers costing as much as $60,000.
+Make no mistake, recovery is perhaps one of the most significant emotional and financial investments an individual or family will ever have to make, and without long-term structured support, relapse is likely to occur.

-The Cost of Addiction & Relapse Cycles
+The Cost of Drug and Alcohol Addiction & Relapse Cycles

 When considering the cost of recovery options, it’s important to remember the cost of untreated addiction.
 It’s much higher than you may think.

 According to the National Institute on Drug Abuse, the annual cost of drug and alcohol addiction in the United States is $417 billion which includes the cost of crime, lost work productivity, and health care.

 Then there’s the irreplaceable cost of lives lost to addiction.
 Nearly 132,000 Americans die annually from alcohol-related causes and drug overdoses.
 That’s an average of 360 lives per day making addiction one of our nation’s leading preventable causes of death (far surpassing traffic accidents, gun violence, and falls combined).

 In early recovery, timing and support are everything.

 If you are considering the next step after in-patient treatment, we encourage you to contact our recovery specialists to discuss how Next Step can support your long-term recovery goals and your investment.